-Projects in the Central Maui School Impact District will pay a construction fee and either contribute land or pay a fee in lieu of a land contribution.
+Projects in the West Maui School Impact District will pay a construction fee and either contribute land or pay a fee in lieu of a land contribution.

-For more detail on these calculations, please see Table 8 for the land fee, Table 9 for the fee-in-lieu of land, and Table 11 and Table 12 for the construction fee.
+To see the calculations behind these figures, please see Table 8 the land fee, Table 9 for the fee-in-lieu of land, and Table 11 for the construction fee.